 - Emergency Department or Urgent Care Centre: A patient who is at imminent risk of dying may have a loved one present with them during their Emergency Department (ED) or Urgent Care Centre (UCC) stay.
 Patients with cognitive or mobility difficulties may be accompanied by one person during their UCC or ED stay.
 Pediatric patients in the Emergency Department, Urgent Care Centre, and Children’s Outpatient Centre (COPC) are permitted to be accompanied by one adult family member.

-- Pediatric Patients, including Child/Youth Mental Health Inpatient Unit and NICU: Paediatric patients on all inpatient units (including children/youth in the mental health program) may have up to two adult family members present.
-Note: NICU may have tighter restrictions in place if the number off babies in the unit makes physical distancing difficult.
+- Pediatric Patients, including Child/Youth Mental Health Inpatient Unit and NICU: Paediatric patients on all inpatient units, including children/youth in the mental health program, are permitted to have up to two adult caregivers present.
+Due to space limitations related to physical distancing requirements, pediatric day surgery patients may have one adult caregiver attend with them.
+NOTE: NICU may have tighter restrictions in place if the number of babies in the unit makes physical distancing difficult.
 Please speak directly with the care team in the NICU for the latest information.
-Pediatric patients in the Emergency Department, Urgent Care Centre, and COPC are permitted to be accompanied by one adult family member.
+Pediatric patients in the Emergency Department, Urgent Care Centre and Children's Outpatient Centre are permitted to be accompanied by one adult caregiver.

 Women in Labour/Post-Partum: Women in active labour may be accompanied by one adult family member.
 This includes the duration of their post-partum stay.

 Outpatient Areas (both sites): Because of significant challenges maintaining safe physical distancing as we screen high volumes of patients at our entries, outpatients are not permitted to have a family member accompany them at this time except in circumstances listed below.
 Patients are encouraged to speak with their care provider about inviting their loved one to join the appointment by telephone where possible;